gzimbric/fblamobileapp2018/README.md

  2. Open the archive and click on `fblamobilequiz.xcworkspace`
  3. Once the project is loaded, select a device from the drop-down near the top-left corner (This can be a simulator or a real device)
  4. Once a device is selected, press the icon that is very similar to a play button to run the project.
  5. If running on an actual device, make sure to accept any prompts so the app builds correctly.
-You also may need to go to Settings -> General -> Profile & Device Management -> Look under 'Developer Apps' -> Accept FundUP<br>
+You also may need to go to Settings -> General -> Profile & Device Management -> Look under 'Developer Apps' -> Accept QuizUP<br>
 **Note:** If running on a device, make sure it is unlocked before it is plugged in.

 **In addition, QuizUP can also be installed using the precompiled IPA listed above**